 The Sabbath is the seventh day of the week, a day of rest for the Hebrew people under the Mosaic Law.
 But the Law also spoke of a sabbatical year.
-Leviticus 25:1–7 provides instructions for the sabbath year that was to be observed after the Israelites moved into the Promised Land.
+Leviticus 25:1–7 provides instructions for the sabbatical year to be observed after the Israelites moved into the Promised Land.

-Leviticus 25:3–5 explains what the sabbath year was: “For six years sow your fields, and for six years prune your vineyards and gather their crops.
+Leviticus 25:3–5 explains what to do—or, rather, what not to do—on the sabbatical year: “For six years sow your fields, and for six years prune your vineyards and gather their crops.
 But in the seventh year the land is to have a year of sabbath rest, a sabbath to the Lord.
 Do not sow your fields or prune your vineyards.
 Do not reap what grows of itself or harvest the grapes of your untended vines.
 The land is to have a year of rest.”
 Every seventh year, then, was to be a time of no planting or pruning of crops.
-The Sabbath (meaning “rest”) was applied to a time of rest for farmland (this is also mentioned in Exodus 23:10–11).
+The Sabbath day was a rest every week, and this rest was applied to farmland once every seven years (the sabbatical year is also mentioned in Exodus 23:10–11).

 Deuteronomy 15 also speaks of the sabbatical year.
-In this account, a further command is given: forgive all debt and release all Hebrew servants.
-If the Israelites obeyed this command, “The LORD your God will bless you as he has promised, and you will lend to many nations but will borrow from none.
+In this passage, a further command is given: forgive all debt and release all Hebrew servants.
+If the Israelites obeyed this command, they had another promise: “The LORD your God will bless you as he has promised, and you will lend to many nations but will borrow from none.
 You will rule over many nations but none will rule over you” (Deuteronomy 15:6).

-Sadly, Israel failed to observe the sabbath rests for the land.
+Sadly, Israel failed to observe the sabbatical years.
+They continued cultivating and harvesting their land on the seventh year just as they had the other years.
 As a result of that and other sins, God brought the Assyrians and the Babylonians against Israel, and God’s people were removed from the Promised Land for a period of time.
 The biblical historian notes the significance of the deportations: “The land enjoyed its sabbath rests; all the time of its desolation it rested” (2 Chronicles 36:21).